This supremely simple Cajun Salmon with Avocado Orange Salad is a delicious, nutritious salad inspired by the Big Easy!!!

 Can you swap chicken for salmon in this keto salad?

 Yes, if you're not a seafood lover feel free to swap out the salmon for chicken breast or thighs.

 Use the same amount and the same cajun seasoning.
 If Cajun seasoning is too spicy for your delicate taste buds, try it with just salt and pepper.

 Could I bake the salmon?

-Sure, start by preheating your oven to 400°F. Then line a baking sheet with either parchment paper of aluminum foil.
+- Sure, start by preheating your oven to 400°F. Then line a baking sheet with either parchment paper or aluminum foil.

 What is in Cajun Seasoning?

-Typically cajun seasonings is a blend of garlic powder, onion powder, paprika, cayenne pepper, dried thyme, black pepper and salt.
+Typically cajun seasoning is a blend of garlic powder, onion powder, paprika, cayenne pepper, dried thyme, black pepper, and salt.
 You can make it at home or grab a jar on your next grocery shopping trip.

 Can you eat the salmon skin?

 Yes, you can definitely eat the salmon skin you'll just want to make sure that the skin is crispy.